-At Seventh Row, we pride ourselves on seeking out the best hidden gems that nobody’s talking about to ensure that our readers never miss a great film again.Norwegian filmmaker Anne Sewitsky’s moving, funny, and devastating Homesick — one of the best films at this year’s Sundance Film Festival — opens in a psychiatrist’s office, where Charlotte (the terrific Ine Marie Wilmann) describes her mother as saying she wants to be there, but never really wanting to be there.
+Keep up with the best socially progressive hidden gems of international cinema with The Seventh Row Newsletter.
+The newsletter features exclusive content and recommendations you won’t find on the website.Norwegian filmmaker Anne Sewitsky’s moving, funny, and devastating Homesick — one of the best films at this year’s Sundance Film Festival — opens in a psychiatrist’s office, where Charlotte (the terrific Ine Marie Wilmann) describes her mother as saying she wants to be there, but never really wanting to be there.
 She’s the kind of mother who, when Charlotte meets up with her, will immediately start bragging about her own achievements, never even bothering to ask after her daughter in any way.

 Charlotte has formed deep-rooted insecurities, leading to her pain and loneliness, which make her desperate and self-destructive.
 This film has the melancholic atmosphere of Oslo August, 31st, and likewise features joyous and romantic moments now and then.
 Homesick has the wit and buoyancy of Frances Ha.
 Anne Sewitsky’s Homesick may cover well-trodden Sundance ground of a woman learning to love herself.
 But Sewitsky shoots with such formal discipline that it’s stylistically in the same league as these two films.
 It’s a far cry from mumblecore.